ImtiazHossain-Eshan/imtiazhossain-eshan/README.md

 ### `whoami`

-AI Engineer and researcher (CSE @ BRAC University) working across computer vision, NLP, deep learning, and the production systems around them.
+AI Engineer and researcher (CS @ BRAC University) working across computer vision, NLP, deep learning, and the production systems around them.
 I train and evaluate models end to end and report the honest ceiling, the failure modes matter as much as the headline number.

 - Researching **biometric privacy under generative editing** (working paper in preparation).
 - Shipping production platforms on a **zero-cost cloud budget**.